 "Two features are valuable.
 The first one is that the scan gets completed really quickly, and the second one is that even though it searches in a limited scope, what it does in that limited scope is very good.
 When you use Zap for testing, you're only using it for specific aspects or you're only looking for certain things.
 It works very well in that limited scope."

-"Checkmarx could improve by reducing the price."
+"Checkmarx could improve the REST APIs by including automation."

 "Checkmarx could be improved with more integration with third-party software."